35+ Yummy Lentil Recipes

 Different types of lentils

-1. Brown lentils: this is the most common variety, brown lentils hold their shape well and are ideal to use in salads, soups, casseroles, and veggie burgers.
+1. Brown lentils: the most common variety; they hold their shape well and are ideal for salads, soups, casseroles, and veggie burgers.

-4. Puy lentils (aka French lentils) similar to green lentils but with a slightly firmer texture, more speckled appearance and they’re grown exclusively in France.
+4. Puy lentils (aka French lentils) are similar to green lentils but with a slightly firmer texture, a more speckled appearance, and they’re grown exclusively in France.

-5. Beluga lentils (aka black lentils) They hold extremely well their shape make them great for salads, and less common for soups.
+5. Beluga lentils (aka black lentils) hold their shape extremely well, making them great for salads and less common in soups.

 Close-up of different and colorful type of lentils.